You Can't Build AI on a Broken Foundation

 What no one had mapped out - not properly, not honestly - was the terrain they were about to build on.

-Three AI initiatives were launched across 2024 and into 2025.
+Three AI initatives were launched across 2024 and into 2025.
 Each made commercial sense.
-Each hit a wall within months — blocked not by the model, but by the data sitting underneath it.
+Each hit a wall within months - blocked not by the model, but by the data sitting underneath it.

 By the end of 2025, the AI roadmap had delivered one internal dashboard and a great many lessons.
 Roughly 18 months of engineering time had been absorbed by three initiatives that each made sense individually - and shared a common root cause that no one had been given permission to address.

 ClearLedger now faced both pressures simultaneously.
 Its AI roadmap had stalled on data problems it hadn't resolved.
-Its customers were demanding more capability or lower cost.
-And the AI-native competitors it had dismissed in 2024 were beginning to win deals.
+Its customer were demanding more capability or lower cost.

 This is not unusual.
 It is almost universal.